by Peter Holleran

 The traditional argument against suicide is that, since obtaining a human birth is such a gift and opportunity, that voluntarily ending it out of fear, depression, even extreme physical or emotional pain or hopelessness, is not the wisest choice.
 Yet there are those few who, having tried all available help, still feel overwhelming loss and despair, and upon whom blame is not to be cast.
 True, it must be accepted that it is karma, the cosmic will, the cooperation of Nature, and even certain 'pre-birth' planning that have contributed to producing the particular birth, upbringing and character one has been granted, which may be a hard and bitter pill to swallow.
 Such a life may be much more challenging than most, no doubt.
 The Master's life is the same in this respect; he must endure much more if he is to be of real help to others.
 Yet we do not accept the words of those who say that God will punish or is punishing such a person.
 One’s own higher or true Self will arrange circumstances in whatever way will be for ones ultimate good, however hard it may be - and perhaps even harder than it would have been if the present life were allowed to play itself out to the end.
 Or perhaps not, in some cases.

 We will not try to motivate such persons solely out of fear, however, as in theosophy where it has been said that a person committing suicide, it being such a strong tendency, will commit suicide in four more lives.
 Such a pronouncement invites an infinite extension, for here we essentially have a cause becoming a future effect, which then becomes the cause of another future effect: which means that cause and the effect are the same, which is a logical contradiction.
 All we really have are two distinct appearances.
 (21a) Even granting a causation, how do we know that such a cause will produce the same effect?
 There could be other consequences.
 Even more, how would one know which of those four lives one was in, and would not each successive act of suicide have to produce another four such lifetimes, such that there would be no end to such a destiny?
-Such is implied in this rather heartless declaration:
+Such is implied in this - in our opinion -rather heartless declaration:

 "If a man commits suicide he leaves the physical body but his soul will not enter into the astral region.
 With his astral body he will remain in the physical world.
 Such souls don't get any help since they did not help themselves to overcome the negative effects during their life.
 These souls begin to live with other souls who already committed suicide.
 They live at certain places, which are called 'haunted places'.
 Since they could not solve their purpose of human life, they left their body in negative condition.
 All such souls become corrupt and they work for the negative power.
 They further influence weak and emotional people and lead them to suicide."